opdsealey/jekyll-now/_posts/2017-9-9-Getting-Started-in-Info-Sec.md

 Low-level
 ------
-I personally have a great love for low-level computing, reverse engineering and, exploits hence the topics here are focused toward these.
+I personally have a great love for low-level computing, reverse engineering, and exploits hence the topics here are focused toward these.
 I think everyone in info sec should learn the basics of x86 assembly as in the end, pretty much everything we do is going to involve around computers.